Train at birch psychology

 Doctoral Students

-We offer biweekly didactic training on a variety of topics, as well as group consultation meetings, and further supervision/training by licensed psychologists and 2nd year post doc fellows.
-Otherwise, supervision is provided on an individual basis by each clinician’s primary supervisor.
+The training program provides biweekly didactic training on a variety of topics, as well as group consultation meetings, and further supervision/training by licensed psychologists and 2nd year post doc fellows.
+Supervision is provided on an individual basis by each clinician’s primary supervisor.

 Ideal candidates are advanced level students with course-completion in the areas of assessment (Psycho-Ed, IQ, etc.).